edgedb/easy-edgedb/README.md

 INSERT NPC {
   name := 'Renfield',
   first_appearance := cal::to_local_date(1887, 5, 26),
+  strength := 10,
 };
 ```

 But he has some sort of relationship to Dracula, similar to the `MinorVampire` type but different.
-We will have to think about that later.
+He is also quite strong, as we will see later.
+We will have to think about his relationship with Dracula later.

 # Chapter 10 - Terrible events in Whitby